souenzzo/graal/docs/reference-manual/native-image/Logging.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: java-features
-link_title: Logging on Native Image
+link_title: Logging
-permalink: /reference-manual/native-image/Logging/
+permalink: /reference-manual/native-image/java-features/Logging/
+redirect_from: /$version/reference-manual/native-image/Logging/
 ---

 # Logging in Native Image

 By default, Native Image supports logging via the `java.util.logging.*` API.

-## Default Logging Configuration

-The default logging configuration in a native executable is based on the `logging.properties` file found in the JDK.
+The default logging configuration in Native Image is based on the `logging.properties` file found in the JDK.
 This configures a `java.util.logging.ConsoleHandler` which will only show messages at the `INFO` level and above.
 Custom logging configuration can be loaded either at executable build time or at runtime as described below.